An Extraordinary Holiday Escape in Alexandria - Cosmopolitan made Authentic.

 Pause into one of King Street corridor's independent shops and find unique gifts for loved ones like stylish cookware at La Cuisine or craft goods at knitting Mecca fibre space.
 At the Fish Market, taste famous clam chowder or go to Vermilion Restaurant, La Bergerie or Restaurant Eve.

-While you're out, stop over in colorful Del Ray for award-winning hot chocolate at Artfully Chocolate and a brisk mosey down Mount Vernon Avenue, where you're greeted by friendly shop owners and holiday markets.
+While you're out, stop over in colorful Del Ray for a brisk mosey down Mount Vernon Avenue, where you're greeted by friendly shop owners and holiday markets.

 Delight in brunch at Fontaine Caffe and Creperie before heading into the Alexandria Black History Museum for an inside look at Alexandria's African-American history from the Civil War to civil rights and beyond.